llwang8/Freecodecamp---JavaScript-calculator/README.md

 # Link

-You can view it on codepan:s
+You can view it on codepan:
 - [JavaScript Calculator](http://codepen.io/llwang8/pen/LkZgYw)